Last updated on June 7th, 2018

 What about Chain Degreasers?

 Personally, I am not fond of sprayable chain cleaners.
 At least not for regular use.
 If your chain gets dirty enough to need a degreaser between lubrication sessions, either you’re lubing wrong or waiting too long between lubing sessions.
-Or your an adventure bike rider (In that case, if your chain gets caked in mud then you’re doing things just perfect).
+Or you’re an adventure bike rider – In that case, if your chain gets caked in mud then you’re doing things just perfect.
 I simply don’t see the need to spend the money and space on an extra unnecessary bottle.
 I much rather an all-in-one chain lubricant which provides both cleaning and lubing like the one I’ll be using here.